dpayne/cli-visualizer/README.md

     visualizer.spectrum.right.margin=0.0
     visualizer.spectrum.left.margin=0.0

+    #Reverses the direction of the spectrum so that high freqs are first and low freqs last.
+Defaults to false.
+    visualizer.spectrum.reversed=false

     #Sets the audio sources to use.
 Currently available ones are "mpd" and "alsa"Sets the audio sources to use.
     #Currently available ones are "mpd" and "alsa".
 Defaults to "mpd".
     audio.sources=pulse